jrconway3/fegba-lt-assets/README.md

-# JaidynReiman's FEGBA Assets Database
+# JaidynReiman's Fire Emblem GBA & Assets Database

 The purpose of this repository is to share assets related to FEGBA and Lex Talionis that don't otherwise fit elsewhere, as well as to compile any updates/fixes I did myself.
 I will try and add these to the FE Graphics Repository where possible, but not everything fits there.
 However, even for things I do add there, I'll keep them here as well to display a distinction of what assets I specifically worked on.